nce/oci-free-cloud-k8s/README.md

 - [ ] Kyverno and Image Signing

 ## :telescope: Renovate
-This repo uses renovate to update all terraform providers and helm charts.
+This repo utilizes renovate to update all terraform providers and helm charts.

 The helm chart versions need to be stored alongside the repository info, and not in tf variables.
 Using variables might be possible, but quite ugly.